 4. Critical Care Nurse

 A critical care nurse often works in an ICU or trauma center of a hospital.
 Critical care nurses work alongside specialists and doctors directly to assess and treat patients with chronic conditions or those who are critically ill.
-A critical care nurse is responsible for evaluating and treating patients, in addition to ordering diagnostic testing as necessary.
-Critical care nurses monitor medical equipment such as ventilators and cardiac monitors in a timely fashion, especially during emergencies.
+These nurses are responsible for evaluating and treating patients, in addition to ordering diagnostic testing as necessary.
+They monitor medical equipment such as ventilators and cardiac monitors in a timely fashion, especially during emergencies.
 Additionally, a critical care nurse also acts as a patient advocate for patients who require education or support regarding their condition.

 - Median Salary (2020): $73,000